petrrevay/basic-fuzzy-logic/README.md

 The definitions of the formalized object and some of the proofs are (mostly) from:

-Petr Hájek: Metamathematics of Fuzzy Logic, Springer, 1998
+- Petr Hájek: Metamathematics of Fuzzy Logic, Springer, 1998

-Libor Běhounek, Petr Cinutla, Petr Hájek: Chapter I: Introduction to Mathematical Fuzzy Logic, in Handbook of Mathematical Fuzzy Logic, Vol.1
+- Libor Běhounek, Petr Cinutla, Petr Hájek: Introduction to Mathematical Fuzzy Logic, Chapter I in Handbook of Mathematical Fuzzy Logic, Vol.1, Collage Publications, 2011